YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 [OCanren.ml](../../Installation/ocanren/src/OCanren.ml)
 (It does not have an interface `.mli` file).
-Inspecting the content thereof,  we shall see that basically it includes two modules Logic and Core, and renames the module RStream to Stream, and finally defines the Std module.
-The interfaces of modules Logic and Core reside in [Logic.mli] and [Core.mli] respectively.
-They will be the files most frequently referred to when you program in OCanren.
+Inspecting the content thereof,  we shall see that basically it includes two modules [Logic](../../Installation/ocanren/src/core/Logic.mli) and [Core](../../Installation/ocanren/src/core/Core.mli), and renames the module RStream to Stream, and finally defines the Std module.

 The second line:
 ```ocaml